mr-mallik/tools/resume/resume.md

 ## OBJECTIVE
-Highly skilled Software Engineer with 4+ years of experience in developing innovative solutions using Java, Python, and PHP.
-Expertise in full-stack development and AI-driven solutions with strong problem-solving abilities, adaptability, and effective communication skills.
-Passionate about leveraging technology to deliver high-quality solutions seeking `<JOB_ROLE>` role in `<COMPANY_NAME>`.
+Resourceful Software Engineer with 4+ years of experience in PHP development, including extensive work with Laravel and MySQL.
+Proficient in writing robust, object-oriented code and passionate about cybersecurity and innovative solutions.
+Seeking to leverage my skills in PHP coding, unit testing, and CI/CD processes to contribute to the backend development team at Pentest People.

 ## EXPERIENCE